 On October 19, 2021, Comcast announced "XClass TV", a line of smart TVs manufactured by Hisense that would be powered by the X1 software platform used by its cable services.

-In November 2022, Comcast and Charter announced that their joint venture would use the Xumo name, with Xumo, Xfinity Flex, and XClass TV rebranded as Xumo Play, Xumo Stream Box, and Xumo TV respectively.
+In November 2022, Comcast and Charter announced that the joint venture would use the Xumo name, with Xumo, Xfinity Flex, and XClass TV rebranded as Xumo Play, Xumo Stream Box, and Xumo TV respectively.

-In 2022, Comcast reported a net profit.
+Comcast reported a net profit in 2022.

-For the fiscal year 2022, Comcast reported earnings of US$15.4 billion, a decrease of 6.2% compared to the prior year.
-Annual revenue increased by 4.3% over the same period.
-Their net debt was $91.2 billion, exceeding total shareholders' equity of $80.9 billion as of December 31, 2022.
+For the fiscal year 2022, Comcast reported earnings of US$15.4 billion.
+As of December 31, 2022, their net debt was $91.2 billion, exceeding total shareholders' equity of $80.9 billion.

 In 2023, Comcast and Disney agreed that Comcast would sell its 33% stake to Hulu.
 The streaming service is valued at $27.5 billion in this deal.
-Part of the proceeds from this deal will be used to buy back Comcast shares.

 In February 2024, Financial Business and Consumer Solutions (FBCS), a debt collection agency formerly used by Comcast, reported a ransomware attack that exposed information on approximately 237,000 Comcast customers.